 MSE faculty conduct a wide range of experimental and theoretical research.
 Much of the departmental research efforts can be categorized into four established areas of concentration — Electronic Materials, Magnetic Materials, Microstructural Science, and Iron and Steelmaking Research — and three emerging areas of focus — Materials for Energy, Nanomaterials, and Soft Materials.
 The MSE faculty carry out research in all four areas of the MSE paradigm — Processing, Properties, Structure, Performance — and on all major materials types — Metals, Ceramics, Polymers, and Composites.
-MSE research covers a broad range of specific topics; specialty areas of research in which several MSE faculty have active programs are given in the table below.
+MSE research covers a broad range of specific topics; specialty areas of research in which several MSE faculty have active programs.
 MSE research is carried out both in small groups and as part of large interdisciplinary research centers.
-Two of these centers are situated in the MSE department (with links in the column on the right): the Materials Research Science and Engineering Center (MRSEC) and the Center for Iron and Steel Making Research (CISR).
-Department faculty and students are also active participants in the following centers: Center for Nano-enabled Device and Energy Technologies, Data Storage Systems Center (DSSC), and Institute for Complex Engineered Systems (ICES).
+Department faculty and students are also active participants in the following centers: Data Storage Systems Center (DSSC), and Institute for Complex Engineered Systems (ICES).